 About Atrial Fibrillation

 Atrial fibrillation is the most common long-lasting arrhythmia.
 The causes and symptoms can vary greatly.
 Atrial fibrillation is associated with the risk of serious complications, of which the most dangerous is a stroke.
 The risk for atrial fibrillation increases with age; therefore, every person over 65 years should monitor their heart rate at least twice a week.
-With the AiVoni -service, you will be able to identify and diagnose atrial fibrillation at an early stage, and minimize the effects of it.
+With the Awario service, you are able to identify and diagnose atrial fibrillation at an early stage, and minimize the effects of it.

 > 65 years